asuh/front-end-windows/readme.md

 [Winhance](https://winhance.net/) is a debloat app that has been rewritten, modernized, and provides a comprehensive aid to debloat and enhance.
 In my first usage, I like it so far.

-#### Tron

-[Tron](https://github.com/bmrf/tron) is an all-inclusive, from-start-to-finish suite of files that touches everything from uninstalling software to cleaning up temp files and checking for malware.
-It can easily take a minimum of 2-3 hours because of how thorough it is, but I usually run specific sections that I think are necessary to clean up Windows, such as removing default apps or blocking telemetry.
-It's slightly outdated as of 2026, but still has plenty of value.

 #### FlyOOBE

 Want to migrate a moderately old laptop to Windows 11?
 Look no further than [FlyOOBE](https://github.com/builtbybel/FlyOOBE).
 I used it in 2025 on my personal laptop that I bought in 2017 and it worked great.